Skip to main content

 2.

-Registered psychiatric nurses acting with a client-specific order ensure the ordered activity is:
+Registered psychiatric nurses acting under a client-specific order ensure the ordered activity is:

 a.